 EmployAbility is just one of the ways in which New York State is working to make it easier for you to expand your workforce to be inclusive and to improve your bottom line.

-The EmployAbility Toolkit was compiled by a consortium of New York State agencies and disability organizations including the Inclusive Workforce Alliance (IWA) and Disability: IN New York, this state's chapter of a national non-profit Disability: IN that helps businesses drive performance by leveraging disability inclusion in the workplace, supply chain and marketplace.
+The EmployAbility Toolkit was compiled by a consortium of New York State agencies and disability organizations including the Inclusive Workforce Alliance (IWA) and Our Ability, Inc, this state's chapter of a national non-profit Disability: IN that helps businesses drive performance by leveraging disability inclusion in the workplace, supply chain and marketplace.

 Top 5 Reasons to Employ Ability